sharma0611/database-visualizer/README.md

 Node + Express is used to serve the app.
 React, Rebass, + Styled Components powers the front end UI.
 Redux + Thunk is used for state management and asynchronous side effects.

+The root directory contains a Node app that serves both the front end client from `client/` & back end api in `server.js`.
+I investigated what the data looks like in `Data Peek.ipynb`.

 ## Setup
-The root directory contains a Node app that serves both the front end client & back end api.
 Run the following commands in the root directory to get a version running locally.

 **1) Setup environment variables**